jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ## Keeping rating up to date for newly released items
 Helps to keep the ratings of newly released movies and shows up to date until the rating settles a bit on IMDB etc. See more in config.cfg.

+## Seasonal lists
+You can specify a period of the year to show a collection for.
+For example only show a collection during Christmas every year.
+You can also specify an end date so a collection does not show again after a specific date, useful for something like this years Oscars collection that you don't want to be hanging about forever.
+See example in config file.

 ## Backing up IsWatched and Favorites
 Kind of a bolted on functionality since it's unrelated to the main function of the script, but I needed it so I added it.